-The Company does not have any specific compensation agreements with the NEOs other than the change of control agreements described below.
-The Committee periodically reviews these agreements and compares the level of benefits payable thereunder to those offered at other companies and believes these types of agreements remain important to the Company.
+The Company does not have any specific compensation agreements with NEOs based in the United States other than the change of control agreements described below.
+The Committee periodically reviews the change of control agreements and compares the level of benefits payable thereunder to those offered at other companies and believes these types of agreements remain important to the Company.
+Snap-on has an employment contract with Mr. Arregui, which is customary in Spain, and he also receives benefits in connection with an overseas assignment, as discussed below.

-Severance for executive officers, outside of a change of control event, is determined on a case-by-case basis.
-There are no special agreements with the NEOs at this time.
+Severance for executive officers, outside of a change of control event, is determined on a case-by-case basis, except for Mr. Arregui, whose employment contract contains severance provisions.